PyFR/PyFR/doc/src/plugins/soln-plugin-tavg.rst

     *string*

-#. ``fun-avg``-*name* --- expression to compute at file output time,
+#. ``fun-avg``-*name* --- expression to compute at file output time:
    written as a function of any ordinary average terms; multiple expressions, each with their own *name*, may be specified:

     *string*